Image

 A research team from the University of Gothenburg is travelling to Svalbard in August on the research vessel Skagerak to investigate deep water formation in the northernmost part of the Gulf Stream.

-“If you are interested in finding out whether the Gulf Stream will collapse or not, then you have to do research here,” says Anna Wåhlin, Professor of Oceanography at the Department of Marine Sciences, University of Gothenburg.
+“If you are interested in finding out whether the Gulf Stream will collapse or not, you have to do research here,” says Anna Wåhlin, Professor of Oceanography at the Department of Marine Sciences, University of Gothenburg.

 The Gulf Stream can be said to 'turn' at Svalbard.
 This happens because the warm surface water of the current cools down and the salinity rises, making the water heavier.
 The heavier water then sinks to the bottom of the ocean and flows back southwards, leaving room for new warm surface water.
 The redistribution of the different water masses is important for the global ocean circulation to work: In with warmer surface water, out with colder deep water.